douglas-george/timberhearth/storybook/story.md

 And they ran—tears in their eyes, hearts in their throats—back toward the clock tower and the one who might still hold the answers.

-# Chapter Twelve: The Circle of Thirteen
+## Chapter Twelve: The Circle of Thirteen

 The climb to the top of the tower had never felt so long.

 Jessica and Gabriel burst into Whistlewing’s roost just as the clock struck three.
 The great owl looked up from his perch, feathers already ruffled with worry.

-“You saw it,” he said.
+”You saw it,” he said.
 Not a question.

 Gabriel nodded, pale and shaking.
 “The patch… it chased us.”

-“Ringtail stopped it,” Jessica whispered.
+”Ringtail stopped it,” Jessica whispered.
 “But he… he’s hurt.”

-Whistlewing closed his eyes.
-“Then there’s no more time for hoping.”
+Whistlewing closed his eyes. ”Then there’s no more time for hoping.”

 For the first time, they saw weariness in him—his feathers dulled at the edges, and his voice trembled slightly, as if the weight of centuries had begun to press harder.